 So, I encourage you to read up about the latest news on the Earth’s climate and how our actions are vastly enhancing the effects of global warming if you don’t already know how serious it is.
 I won’t preach to you because I know I came here to write about music, but if you go to concerts often, or if you go to concerts at all, please just keep in mind that a night out isn’t any excuse to not try to protect the very place where we live – the very place that allows you concert environments to begin with.

-The 1975 enlist climate change activist, Greta Thunberg, for new song.
-Listen here.
+Hear how The 1975 enlist climate change activist, Greta Thunberg, for their new song.

 I worked at a concert venue as a staff member for a little while and witnessed a few things that people do that – when it turns into 500 people doing it – it’s just so detrimental to this planet.
 Just like being in the middle of the pit doesn’t excuse you from pushing and shoving the people around you for no good reason, attending a concert with thousands of other people doesn’t excuse you from making sure your plastic beer cups end up in the trash cans.